UCSF-CBI/c4/docs/get-started/access-cluster.md

 </div>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
 Access to {{ site.cluster.name }} is only available from the UCSF network.
-If you are outside the UCSF network you must first connect via th UCSF VPN.
+If you are outside the UCSF network you must first connect via the UCSF VPN.
 </div>

 # Login